tc39/proposal-ses/README.md

 the underlying execution engine.

-Although programs in SES are limited to a subset of the full ECMAScript language, SES will compatibly run nearly all ES5 or ES2015 code that follows recognized ES best practices.
-In fact, many features introduced in ES5 and ES2015 were put there specifically to enable this subsetting and restriction, so that we could realize a secure computing environment for JavaScript without additional special support from the engine.
+Although programs in SES are limited to a subset of the full ECMAScript language, SES will compatibly run nearly all ES5 or later code that follows recognized ECMAScript best practices.
+In fact, many features introduced in ES5 and
+ES2015 were put there specifically to enable this subsetting and restriction, so that we could realize a secure computing environment for JavaScript without additional special support from the engine.